 This is why Copyediting Principles & Mechanics is not only about the rules.
-We’ll study the rules, of course, in the “mechanics” part of class.
-As you’ll see from the class tour below, each week will focus on a different area of the mechanics of the trade.
-But equally important – or even more important – will be our discussions of the principles of copyediting.
-We’ll address questions like:
+We study the rules, of course, in the “mechanics” part of class.
+As you’ll see from the class tour below, each week we focus on a different area of the mechanics of the trade.
+But equally important – or even more important – are the discussions of the principles of copyediting.
+We address questions like:

 - What is style, and how do you discern it?